 Uganda has not been hailed as “The Pearl of Africa” for one reason and that is Uganda’s beautiful land.
 Thus, investing on tourism and hospitality can be a good business idea.
 It is Uganda’s fasted growing sector today.
 The tourism here focuses on landscape and wildlife.
 The tourism in Uganda has grown vastly from $165.3m in 2001 to over $600m by 2009.

 In Uganda, you can invest on fruits and vegetables.
 The country owns 19 million hectares of land feasible for agriculture.
 Uganda’s abundance of great soil resources, well-distributed rainfall, and fair climate can help you produce most of its popular tropical fruits and vegetables.
 A good product to think about is coffee and coffee processing.
 This sector alone accounts to the country’s export recent export earnings.

-The massive shortage in housing can also help you gain profit by entering construction and real estate.
+The massive shortage in housing can also help you gain profit by entering construction and real estate, or credit repair services.
 Uganda’s growing economy aims to increase urbanization and a part of this is by increasing the number of houses.
 Uganda’s government offers attractive incentives in an effort to fast-track the deliveries of construction materials.